knative/docs/docs/serving/autoscaling/autoscaling-metrics.md

             autoscaling.knative.dev/target: "100"
     ```
     !!! note
-        The `autoscaling.knative.dev/target` annotation for "CPU" specifies the integer value in millicore
+        The `autoscaling.knative.dev/target` annotation for "CPU" specifies the integer value in millicore.
+See [Configuring targets](autoscaling-targets.md) for more details.

 === "Memory"